Gerry Adams: Profile of Sinn Féin leader

 - From the section Northern Ireland

-Gerry Adams has led Sinn Féin, Northern Ireland second biggest political party, for the past 31 years.
+Gerry Adams has led Sinn Féin, Northern Ireland's second biggest political party, for more than 30 years.

-The Belfast man is one of the most recognisable and controversial figures in Irish politics and his arrest has captured worldwide attention.
+The Belfast native is one of the most recognisable and controversial figures in Irish politics.

 To some he is hailed as a peacemaker, for leading the republican movement away from its long, violent campaign towards peaceful and democratic means.